Oscar Fulton

 Oscar Fulton (March 22, 1843 – November 22, 1907) was an Ontario merchant and political figure.
 He represented Stormont in the House of Commons of Canada as a Liberal-Conservative member from 1878 to 1882.

 He was born in Cornwall Township in Canada West in 1843.
 He operated a store, sawmill and tannery at Avonmore in partnership with his brother-in-law; they were also involved in the sale of lumber.

+Fulton served with the Canadian Militia joining the Dickinson’s Landing Infantry Company on July 20, 1866 as a Lieutenant.
+The company became part of the 59th Stormont and Glengarry Battalion in 1868 and he served with the battalion at Cornwall during the Fenian Raids of 1870.
+He left the battalion on March 22, 1872.